zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 I'm not quite sure why I care about this — why it affects me.
 But it does.

 It's sort of like when you hear a cover of a song that doesn't do anything new.
-Same arrangement, tempo, feel.
+The same arrangement, tempo, feel.
 The same flourishes, just trying to faithfully emulate the original.
 But who want's to hear that?
-It will just never be as good.
-What's the point?[1](#footnotes) You just listen to the source.
+It will simply never be as good.
+What's the point?[1](#footnotes)

+I know at some level that when I share what I've learned, it's not just a meaningless cover.
+But I have trouble really trusting that.

 Part of what I'm averse to is the trite, soulless content that is so commonly farmed for views and provides little value.
 But I know I'm not going to just regurgitate random useless information, and I need to be willing to talk about things that have already been discussed elsewhere.

-Most thought, even if arrived at independently, simply isn't original.
+Most thought — even if arrived at independently — simply isn't original.
 There is nothing new under the sun.
-But I know that it's part of the nature of the dissemination of knowledge and ideas.
+But I know that expressing and re-expressing what has been said before is a natural and essential part in the dissemination of ideas and knowledge.
 The original hardly matters.
-Even if I'm saying something obvious, maybe I can help someone become [one of today's lucky 10,000](https://xkcd.com/1053/).
+Even if I'm saying something that seems obvious to me, I should trust that there are people for whom it could provide value.
+And who knows?
+Maybe I can help someone become [one of today's lucky 10,000](https://xkcd.com/1053/).

 That gets me wondering though — _who was the first person to express trepidation about expressing unoriginal thoughts?_ 🤔.